maxkapur/maxkapur.github.io/_posts/2024-11-06-gwangju-fm.markdown

 After our group disbanded in Gwangju, I got to spend a few days in Naju, my “second hometown” where I taught English for two years as a Fulbright grantee.
-I tried a new (to me) gomtang place called 사매기 곰탕, which has a cool aquarium, a garden, and even birds!
+I tried a new (to me) gomtang place called 나주곰탕사매기, which has a cool aquarium, a garden, and even birds!
 A few pics below.<!--more-->

 Here is their garden:

 <figure>
 <img
-  src="/assets/naju-samaegi-gomtang-garden.jpg"
+  src="/assets/naju-gomtang-samaegi-garden.jpg"
   class="compact"
-  alt="The garden at samaegi gomtang (사매기 곰탕)."
+  alt="The garden at gomtang samaegi (나주곰탕사매기)."
 />
 </figure>